Last Updated on July 4, 2021 by Henry John

 And unlike self-driving stocks, smart home companies are already harvesting billions in profit from the smart home market.
 Hence, smart home stocks are not just for the future, they can also be rewarding in the now.

-Other smart home stocks to consider are Honeywell, ADT and iRobot (although, iRobot is a buy mainly for the future).
+Other smart home stocks to consider are Honeywell, ADT, and iRobot (iRobot is a buy for the long-term).